ogrodnek/crucible-survivor/readme.md

 ## Running

-  The dashboard is meant to be run as a static stei in Amazon S3, but it can be hosted by any web server that can host static content.
+  The dashboard is meant to be run as a static site in Amazon S3, but it can be hosted by any web server that can host static content.

    A fake stats file is included for testing, so the site will display out of the box.
 For local testing, I typically run it using python's SimpleHTTPServer, e.g.